Skip to main content

 Lightweight SPEC.md

-By default, your Flows app includes SPEC.md at the repository root.
+By default, your Flows custom app includes SPEC.md at the repository root.
 Use it as a living product spec: the template captures user intent, requirements, and how the app integrates with CDF data models.
 The following table describes each section.

 SectionPurpose